 - Shirataki Pasta (Pasta Zero, Nasoya Spaghetti Shape) – 0 mg

 Next we have pasta options with a moderate amount of potassium.
 This will be above a 200 milligram/serving threshold for low-potassium pasta options, but only slightly higher.

 High Potassium Pasta

-Although these bean and lentil pastas are very popular right now, they are very high in potassium and protein.
+Although these bean and lentil pastas are very popular, they are very high in both potassium and protein.

 For those needing a potassium restriction or low protein diet, it is best to avoid these.